Andy-set-studio/stalfos.io/01-css.md

 ## Universal Sizing System

 Stalfos provides a human readable universal sizing system to simplify sizing your elements responsively.
 Matching your breakpoints, the framework generates classes that can be used within your markup.
+The available breakpoints can be configured in `vars/_metrics.scss`.

-You will have the following sizes available across all breakpoints:
+You will have the following sizes available across all configured breakpoints:

 - Whole
 - Halves